The Full Moontini is a sparkly, fruity, tropical Halloween cocktail disguised in a veil of black by a pinch of activated charcoal powder.

 Disclaimer: As with any supplement, please consult your healthcare practitioner prior to consuming activated charcoal powder.

-- Gin – I love the botanical flavor gin adds to fall cocktails but feel free to substitute with vodka or even rum.
+- Gin – I love the botanical flavor gin adds to fall cocktails like these Slime Rickey’s green Halloween cocktails.
+But feel free to substitute with vodka or even rum.
 Or try my Mysterious Mango Margarita that’s made with tequila and mango puree.

 - Pineapple juice – Either canned or fresh squeezed if you’re feeling like a fancy witch.
 Apple cider, cranberry or cherry juice are all fabulous substitutions, though.

 - Lime juice – Fresh squeezed, always.

 - Club soda – A splash of soda on top adds just a bit of bubbles.
 Feel free to substitute with sparkling water, tonic or your favorite soda.

 - Round ice sphere – Not necessary for flavor but SO FUN for the full moon effect.
 I use a silicone ice mold to make a bunch of ice spheres then transfer them to freezer safe container until ready to use.